 The base of the tower as well as the tower itself rises at a 2 ½ degree angle off of vertical.
 This is to provide strength and to be aesthetically more pleasing.
 The angle and the curve added to the complexity of the formwork.
 Cast into the foundation on the curved portion are arches, both on the exterior portion of the tower base, and on the part that is contained inside the area that intersects with the rectangular section of the foundation.

-Also cast into the base are art deco influenced brackets to support future braces, and for candles.
+Art deco-influenced brackets are also cast into the base to support future braces and candles.
 The North-West area of the formwork was out of the reach of the concrete pumper: to get concrete to that area we used pipe staging (scaffolding) to make a tower.
-On top we made a circular platform and indexed a steel chute made from 2×4’s and old metal roofing.
+On top, we made a circular platform and indexed a steel chute made from 2×4’s and old metal roofing.

 Helping in 2004 was Regis Asa Cummings, Aaron Woodruff, and Wayne Krauss.
 Also Hana Krauss at age 8: only she was small enough to climb down into the formwork and connect the steel cables that held the circular forms.